PROTOTYPING

-In Spring 2023, as part of the Representation studio, I instructed second-year architecture students in the design and fabrication of a pavilion based on folded plate geometry.
-In this project, students chose one artefact from the ones produced by everyone and
+In the spring Representation studio, sophomore students focused on the design and fabrication of a pavilion based on folded plate geometry.
+In this project, the class chose one folded plate artefact from the ones produced by everyone and collectively

 constructed it at full scale (6’x6’x6’).
 The artefact was conceived as a structural unit.
 Through this exercise students were taught: